 This will be the:

 – 295th Arianespace mission

 Where to watch

-Arianespace successfully launched ESA’s Jupiter Icy Moons Explorer (JUICE) from Europe’s Spaceport in Kourou, French Guiana, atop an Ariane 5 rocket.
-JUICE has now begun an eight-year journey to the Jupiter system, where it will study Jupiter and three of its ocean bearing moons.
+Arianespace is preparing to launch ESA’s Jupiter Icy Moons Explorer (JUICE) from Europe’s Spaceport in Kourou, French Guiana atop an Ariane 5 rocket.
+Once deployed, JUICE will begin an eight year journey to the Jupiter system, where it will study Jupiter and three of its ocean bearing moons.

-This launch was the last ESA mission to launch on the Ariane 5 from the ESA spaceport in Kourou, as the Ariane 6 will take over ESA launches.
+This launch will be the last ESA mission to launch on the Ariane 5 from the ESA spaceport in Kourou, as the Ariane 6 will then take over ESA launches.